Skip to content

 Does DigiPen Institute of Technology Drive Upward Mobility?
 Economic Mobility & Low-Income Outcomes

-DigiPen Institute of Technology is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 1.35%, well above the typical college.
+DigiPen Institute of Technology is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 1.35%, well above the typical college.
 About 4.3% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 31.2% go on to reach the top of the income ladder.
-The median family income of students sits near $95,200, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $95,200, a snapshot of the campus's socioeconomic mix.

 1.35%